jtint24/set-theory/README.md

 # set-theory

 A set theory library for Java, including the ability to create sets (collection-like structures with no duplicates) of any type.
-These sets support a wide variety of widely-used set operations including union, intersection, complement, difference, cartesian product, and subset detection.
-Additionally, sets support elementhood test and discrete/uncountable cardinalities.
+These sets support a wide variety of widely-used set operations including union, intersection, complement, difference, Cartesian product, and subset detection.
+Additionally, sets support elementhood tests and discrete/uncountable cardinalities.
 Discrete sets can also be converted into arrays.

 ## The Set Class